 Tubular joints are usually used in the offshore structures surviving a fluid or an air loading due to their mechanical and structural properties or in a corrosive environment due to the manufacturing costs.
-A resistance of such joints is described in various standards.
-In SDC Verifier 5.2 it is possible to check the resistance according to: API RP 2A LRFD (1st, 1993), ISO 19002 (1st, Dec 2007) and Norsok N004 (Rev. 3, Feb 2013).
+The resistance of such joints is described in various standards.
+In SDC Verifier it is possible to check the resistance according to: API RP 2A LRFD (1st, 1993), ISO 19002 (1st, Dec 2007), and Norsok N004 (Rev. 3, Feb 2013).

-In this article, the procedure for calculation according to the joint standards is described.
-For all general FEA programs (Ansys, Simcenter 3D, Femap) the calculation procedure is the same.
-SDC Verifier provides a solution for all of these software solutions.
+In this article we describe the procedure of calculation according to the joint standards.
+For all general FEA programs (Ansys, Simcenter 3D, Femap) the calculation procedure for a joint check is the same, so SDC Verifier provides a solution for all of these software solutions.

 General requirements and nomenclature

-A simple uniplanar tubular joint in SDC Verifier is represented by a connection:
+A simple uniplanar tubular joint in SDC Verifier is represented by the following connection:

 The following terminology is used:

-Chord – a set of non-welded elements that form a straight line (usually with the higher diameter);
+- Chord – a set of non-welded elements that form a straight line (usually with a higher diameter);

-Each brace should be classified according to the loading and joint geometry:
+Each tubular brace should be classified according to the loading and connection joint geometry:

 - K – force is balanced between other braces of the connection from the same side of the chord;

-- T&Y – force of the brace is acting as a shear force in a chord;
+- T&Y – a force of the brace is acting as a shear force in a chord;

 - Cross – force is balanced between the braces from the other side of the chord.

-Brace classification can be a mixture between the three types above.
+Brace classification can be a mixture of the three types above.